 Tip: Sometimes it may take a lot of effort to get the city to remove a tree especially if the tree is in a public area, old, or on private property.
 This might involve placing an ad in the local newspapers, and noticeboards, or attracting attention from the media.

-Can I Remove A Tree in My Garden?
+Can I Remove A Tree in My Yard?

 Find out if you need a tree removal permit before you remove a tree in your garden.
 Many US cities have vegetation preservation laws that may prohibit residents from cutting trees on their land.
 You also run the risk of removing a protected tree and being fined by the city or federal government.

 Cutting endangered trees can attract hefty fines as this California couple found out after cutting and burying endangered Joshua trees in their land.
 Be informed before you remove trees, especially in urban areas.

 Tip: A local tree removal company can advise you when you need to have a tree removed from your garden or on neighboring council land.
 Most of them understand local laws and can apply for permits on your behalf.
 If you need help finding tree removal services in your area, scroll to the top of this page and enter your zip code in the search box.
 We will link you with top-rated services near you

-Can You Cut A Tree Down on Council Land?
+Can You Cut A Tree Down on City Land?

 You cannot remove, trim, prune, transplant, or interfere with council trees in any way without permission from the relevant authorities in your city or town.
 Most cities in the United States have vegetation preservation laws and will hand hefty fines to residents who contravene them.
 Contact your local forestry office or relevant council department if you want a council tree removed or need permission to remove it.